MAIDENBOWER COUNTY INFANT SCHOOL

 FAX: 01293 887056

-The particulars contained in this prospectus were correct in relation to the year 2013/2014 at September 2013.
+The particulars contained in this prospectus were correct at July 2014.
 It is not, however, to be assumed that there will be no changes before the start of or during the said year or in relation to subsequent school years.

 Welcome to Maidenbower Infant School.
 This booklet will introduce you to our school, where we hope your child will enjoy the early years of his/her education, achieving the objectives of the curriculum.

 You have until Thursday 15th January 2015 to submit your application.

 • Strives to do their best even when things are difficult

 • Applies a range of strategies in a variety of contexts

 • Practises their skills independently in a variety of contexts

 • Understands the next steps to make personal progress